Rocky Point

 History

 The trails out at Rocky Point are said to have originated as horse and moto trails.
 People have been riding bikes out at Rocky Point at least since the 1970s.
 It started on touring bikes mostly on gravel roads, but with a bit of venturing in on the singletrack.
 With the advent of mountain bikes in the 80s, folks started to make a more concerted effort to make the trails functional for bikes.
 The land was sold in 2016 to Weyerhaeuser.
 This effectively shut down access to most mountain bikers for several years.
 In 2019 NWTA and Weyerhaeuser entered into a lease agreement.
 That agreement allowed NWTA to manage access through its membership.
-Since then the trail system has been transformed with thousands of hours of trail building an maintenance in just the first six months of stewardship.
+Since then the trail system has been transformed with thousands of hours of trail building and maintenance.

 Suggested RP Intro Ride (use Trailforks for map)